Sugar Free Fiordilatte Gelato Ice Cream the Italian way. 1.3g carbs per portion.

 So what is this fiordilatte gelato ice cream thing?

 Fiordilatte gelato is an Italian favourite that has been around forever.
 You will not find an Italian ice cream parlour that doesn’t offer it.
 The name translates as ‘milk flower’, a fitting appellation for a really delicate, subtle, milky smooth ice cream.
-Because it is quite neutral in flavour, it is often used as the base for other gelato flavours where there is no need for eggs.
+Because it is quite neutral in flavour, you can use it as the base for other gelato flavours where there is no need for eggs.

 That’s right.
 No pasteurisation of eggs involved here.
 It really is very simple to make, with very few ingredients required.

 My ketogenic version delivers a flavour that is indistinguishable from the original that master gelato artisans prepare in the best ice cream parlours.
 I know it sound presumptious, but I have had more artisan ice cream that I’ve had hot dinners in my life, and I think I’ve pretty much honed in my gelato comparison skills.
 My only departure from the typical recipe is the addition of dark chocolate, for no reason other than it simply gives extra crunch and yumminess.

 I know you’re probably salivating by now, so let me put you out of your misery.
 Here is my super-duper recipe for Sugar Free Fiordilatte Gelato Ice Cream.